rails/rails/guides/source/active_record_migrations.md

 After reading this guide, you will know:

-* The generators you can use to create migrations.
+* Which generators you can use to create migrations.
-* The methods Active Record provides to manipulate your database.
+* Which methods Active Record provides to manipulate your database.
-* The details of manipulating migrations and your schema.
+* How to change existing migrations and update your schema.
-* Changing existing migrations.
 * How migrations relate to `schema.rb`.
-* Referential integrity.
+* How to maintain referential integrity.

 --------------------------------------------------------------------------------